Planning Process

 Facilitate your retreat.
 Learn a lot, have fun, build community and make sure everything is running smoothly!

 Fill out a short evaluation form about the retreat planning process and your actual retreat.
 Write a short summary of your retreat including the overall themes, the different programs and how the participants responded.
-Send us an itemized budget for reimbursement.
+Complete your final budget.
 And that’s a wrap!

 To learn more about the Peer-Led Retreats Program, email retreatology@moishehouse.org.